-The private sector provides 34% of family planning services in Kenya (Demographic and Health Survey [DHS], 2014), 60% in Nigeria (DHS, 2013), 14% in Senegal (DHS, 2014) and 23% in India (DHS, 2005-6).
+The private sector provides 38% of family planning services in Kenya (Demographic and Health Survey [DHS], 2014), 39.6% in Nigeria (DHS, 2018), 12% in Senegal (DHS, 2017) and 18% for married women in urban India (DHS, 2015-16).
 It is an attractive source due to ease of access, flexible operating hours and trust bestowed on the health care providers by the community.

 Key goals in working with the private sector are to expand the use of existing private family planning services and to make it more attractive for private doctors, midwives and nurses to provide family planning services.

 The Challenge initiative for Healthy Cities India (TCIHC) provides guidance on engaging the private sector to facilitate accreditation, thereby expanding the provider base to meet family planning needs of the urban poor.

 - The government alone cannot provide FP services to all of the population.
 Through accreditation, terms are agreed upon for purchases and reimbursement that allow the private sector to offer FP services.
 For example, it provides insurance coverage to providers, coverage in court cases, and compensation of lost wages due to services for clients.

 - In Uttar Pradesh, the process of accreditation and empanelment is facilitated by the government through the web-based ‘HausalaSajhedari’ scheme.
 This scheme makes the process of accreditation and empanelment, especially the reimbursement process, simple and transparent.

 - Collaborating with the Federation of OB-GYN Societies of India to offer private providers contraceptive technology updates.